 To be effective leaders will need to be patient and use a coaching dialogue with team members.

 2) Different Strokes...
 Not only is change a process of transition with stages, but it is a process that will be approached differently by different people.
 In a team where there are a range of behavioral styles (think DISC styles) , you will encounter a range of approaches.
 Managers need to understand the behavioral style needs of their Direct Reports, in order to tailor their coaching styles through transition.

-In some cases, a team member may feel they are no longer a fit with the new focus, in which case the job of the manager is to be open and coach them to be successful elsewhere (within the organization or not).
+In some cases, a team member may feel they are no longer a fit with the new focus, in which case the job of the manager is to be open and coach them to be "successful elsewhere" (within the organization or not).
 At the end of the day, it's about engagement that stems from a "Right Fit" with the new role.
 Better to have a team member engaged elsewhere than remaining unengaged in the evolving role.

 3) Nurture the Culture.
 Continuous change requires continuous learning.
-Organizations need to embed a coaching culture that equips managers with the capacity to coach staff to evolve through comfort zones with confidence (rather than fear), practice continuous learning, and ultimately to embrace the new ideas and innovation to serve changing client needs.
+Organizations need to embed a coaching culture that equips managers with the capacity to coach staff to evolve comfort zones with confidence (rather than fear), practice continuous learning, and ultimately to initiate and embrace new ideas and innovation to serve changing client needs.
 The challenge comes in balancing the urgency of change (Step 1 of Creating Change in Harvard Professor John Kotter's 8 step process) with the strategic coaching of people in transition, to result in effective organizational transformation.